Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Simulation studies

-where superscripts with the $j$ index are used to indicate that the covariates, which are randomly chosen from the $p=6$ available covariates, are both category- and parameter-specific.
+where superscripts with the $j$ index are used to indicate that the covariates, which are both randomly chosen from the $p=6$ available covariates, are both category- and parameter-specific.
 To vary the degree of abundance across the categories, the intercepts for the compositional probabilities were drawn from $\smash{\beta^{(\alpha)}_{0j}} \sim \operatorname{Uniform}\lbrack -2.3, 2.3\rbrack$, while the baseline structural zero probabilities were sampled from $\smash{\beta^{(\zeta)}_{0j}} \sim \operatorname{Uniform}\lbrack -0.1, 1.5\rbrack$.
 The coefficients $\smash{\beta^{(\zeta)}_{1j}}$ and $\smash{\beta^{(\alpha)}_{1j}}$ were sampled from the interval $\lbrack-1.8,-1.2\rbrack \cup\lbrack 1.2,1.8\rbrack$, ensuring both positive and negative covariate effects.
-Thus, the same covariates can affect both the compositional and zero-inflation probabilities.
-The categories may share the same covariates and the functional forms for both parameters contain linear, nonlinear, and interaction effects.
-Under these settings, the simulated counts exhibit a considerable degree of zero-inflation, with approximately $36\%$ of all observations being equal to zero, and varying degrees of overdispersion, with the empirical dispersion indices of the categories, $\operatorname{DI}\lbrack Y_j\rbrack=\operatorname{Var}\lbrack Y_j\rbrack/\mathbb{E}\lbrack Y_j\rbrack$, ranging from $277$ to $1446$.
-We stress that the counts are not simulated from any of the competing ZANIM-BART, ZANIM-LN-BART, or ZIDM-reg models.
-Moreover, the underlying distributional assumption is neither ZANIM nor ZANIM-LN and the covariate effects are not represented by additive regression trees.
+Thus, the same covariates may affect both the compositional and structural zero probabilities, the categories may share the same covariates, and the functional forms for both parameters contain linear, nonlinear, and interaction effects.
+Although two covariates are used in each regression equation above, \eqref{eq:functional_form_alpha_sim2} and \eqref{eq:functional_form_zeta_sim2}, we use all $p=6$ available covariates across the category-specific regression structures when fitting the competing models.
+For each combination of $n$ and $d$, we generate six replicate data sets, and average the models' performance across the replicates.
+Under these settings, the simulated counts exhibit a considerable degree of sparsity due to either sampling or structural zeros.
+Specifically, when $d=20$, approximately $35\%$ of all observations are zero, with $9\%$ sampling and $26\%$ structural zeros.
+For the $d=40$ settings, nearly $40\%$ of all observations are zero, with $14\%$ sampling and $26\%$ structural zeros.

-When fitting the models, we use all $p=6$ available covariates across the category-specific regression structures.
-We run our MCMC algorithms with $10{,}000$ iterations and discard the first $5{,}000$.
-For the ZIDM-reg model with spike-and-slab priors, we use the \texttt{ZIDM::ZIDMbvs\_R} function and run the MCMC algorithm of \citet{Koslovsky2023} with $60{,}000$ iterations, thinning every $10$.
-We then discard the first $1{,}000$ samples and use the remaining $5{,}000$ posterior samples for inference.